diem/diem/config/README.md

         -o /opt/libra/etc \
         -s 0123456789abcdef101112131415161718191a1b1c1d1e1f2021222324252627

-To create a mint service's consensus peer config and key that connects to this service:
+To create a mint service's key:

-    faucet-config-builder \
-        -n 4 \
+    config-builder faucet \
         -o /opt/libra/etc \
         -s 0123456789abcdef101112131415161718191a1b1c1d1e1f2021222324252627

 Adding a full node network is similar to instantiating a validator config.
-The difference is that if a config already exists at that path, the assumption is to append the full node network, if the network isn't already defined.
-Secondly, full nodes support public or permissioned networks.
-The former requires no further configuration, whereas the latter needs a full node specific seed, total number of full nodes, and index into the configuration set.
-The total number includes the upstream peer which is indexed into the first position (0).

-    full-node-config-builder \
+Though there are three possible routes: 1) creating a new node config, 2) extending an existing full node with another network, 3) extending a validator with a full node network.
+The input is similar for all three cases with only the command (create, extend) differing them.
+When extending the validator, the tool assumes that there are n + 1 full nodes and gives the n + 1 identity to the validator.
+This is also the same peer id set in state sychronization for pure full nodes.
+Note: the current tool does not support the creation of trees of full node networks.

+    config-builder full-node (create | extend) \
         -a $PUBLIC_MULTIADDR_FOR_NODE_I \
         -b $PUBLIC_MULTIADDR_FOR_NODE_0 \
         -d /opt/libra/data \